-The Easi-Set Precast Building is a transportable, prefabricated, single-story, all concrete building designed to be adaptable to a variety of uses ranging from housing communications operations, traffic control systems, mechanical and electrical stations, to inventory or supply storage, restroom facilities or kiosks.
-The Easi-Set Precast Building is available in a variety of exterior finishes and in five standard sizes, or it can be custom sized.
-The roof and floor of each Easi-Set Precast Building are manufactured using the Company's patented post-tensioned system, which helps seal the buildings against moisture.
-As a freestanding unit, the Easi-Set Precast Building requires no poured foundations or footings and can be easily installed within a few hours.
-After installation the building can be moved, if desired, and reinstalled in a new location.
+The Easi-Set Precast Buildings are transportable, prefabricated, single-story, all concrete building designed to be adaptable to a variety of uses ranging from housing communications operations, traffic control systems, mechanical and electrical stations, to inventory or supply storage, restroom facilities or kiosks.
+The Easi-Set Precast Buildings are available in a variety of exterior finishes and in five standard sizes, or it can be custom sized.
+The roof and floor of each Easi-Set Precast Buildings are manufactured using the Company's patented post-tensioned system, which helps seal the buildings against moisture.
+As freestanding units, the Easi-Set Precast Buildings require no poured foundations or footings and can be easily installed within a few hours.
+After installation the buildings can be moved, if desired, and reinstalled in a new location.

 The Company also offers Easi-SpanTM, a line of expandable precast all concrete buildings.
-Easi-SpanTM is identical to and incorporates the technology of the Easi-Set Precast Building, but is available in larger sizes and, through its modular construction, can be combined in varied configurations to permit expansion capabilities.
+Easi-SpanTM incorporates the technology of the Easi-Set Precast Buildings, but are available in larger sizes and, through its modular construction, can be combined in varied configurations to permit expansion capabilities.
 Since these larger buildings have less competition from other materials and methods, they produce higher profit margins.
+Both the Easi-Span and Easi-Set buildings offer lines of fully-outfitted restrooms.

-The e Company has sold its Easi-Set and Easi-Span TM Precast Buildings for the following uses: Communications Operations - to house fiber optics regenerators, switching stations and microwave transmission shelters, cellular phone sites, and cable television repeater stations.
-Government Applications - to federal, state and local authorities for uses such as weather and pollution monitoring stations; military storage, housing and operations; park vending enclosures; rest rooms; kiosks; traffic control systems; school maintenance and athletic storage; airport lighting control and transmitter housing; and law enforcement evidence and ammunition storage.
-Utilities Installations - for electrical switching stations and transformer housing, gas control shelters and valve enclosures, water and sewage pumping stations, and storage of contaminated substances or flammable materials which require spill containment.
-Commercial and Industrial Locations - for electrical and mechanical housing, cemetery maintenance storage, golf course vending enclosures, mechanical rooms, rest rooms, emergency generator shelters, gate houses, automobile garages, hazardous materials storage, food or bottle storage, animal shelters, and range houses.
+The Company has sold its Easi-Set and Easi-SpanTM Precast Buildings for the following uses:

+Communications Operations -- to house fiber optics regenerators, switching stations and microwave transmission shelters, cellular phone sites, and cable television repeater stations.

+Government Applications -- to federal, state and local authorities for uses such as weather and pollution monitoring stations; military storage, housing and operations; park vending enclosures; rest rooms; kiosks; traffic control systems; school maintenance and athletic storage; airport lighting control and transmitter housing; and law enforcement evidence and ammunition storage.

+Utilities Installations -- for electrical switching stations and transformer housing, gas control shelters and valve enclosures, water and sewage pumping stations, and storage of contaminated substances or flammable materials which require spill containment.

+Commercial and Industrial Locations -- for electrical and mechanical housing, cemetery maintenance storage, golf course vending enclosures, mechanical rooms, rest rooms, emergency generator shelters, gate houses, automobile garages, hazardous materials storage, food or bottle storage, animal shelters, and range houses.